Get 80% off your plan for your first 3 months*

 What are dropshipping suppliers and companies?

-• Suppliers: Store inventory and ship products directly to your customers
+• Suppliers store inventory and ship products directly to your customers

-• Dropshipping companies: Connect you to multiple suppliers through one platform
+• Dropshipping companies connect you to multiple suppliers through one platform

 • Your role: Market products and manage customer relationships without handling inventory

-The dropshipping process follows these steps:
+The dropshipping process follows four steps:

 How to start dropshipping in New Zealand